Ekumen-OS/tortoise-data-migration/README.md

 database structure is up-to-date (in production software after running [aerich](https://github.com/tortoise/aerich) migrations for example or during tests after the DB setup is done), but before the actual software starts executing.
 That's why `tortoise-data-migration` is a library and not a command line tool.

+## Notes for maintainers

+### Release

+To create a new release, create a github release and a github action will take care of building and publishing.
+After that, the version in `main` should be bumped to the next release.